sotrh/learn-wgpu/docs/beginner/tutorial5-textures/README.md

 With these changes in place, the code should be working the same as before, but we now have a much easier way to create textures.

+## Demo

+<WasmExample example="tutorial5_textures"></WasmExample>

+<AutoGithubLink/>

 ## Challenge

 Create another texture and swap it out when you press the space key.

-<WasmExample example="tutorial5_textures"></WasmExample>

-<AutoGithubLink/>